-The Vice President of Student Services, or his/her designee, may suspend a student from the College immediately for an interim period pending disciplinary or criminal proceedings, or medical evaluation.
+The Vice President for Student Affairs, or his/her designee, may suspend a student from the College immediately for an interim period pending disciplinary or criminal proceedings, or medical evaluation.

-The interim suspension will become immediately effective without prior notice whenever there is evidence that the continued presence of the student at the College poses a substantial and immediate threat to him/herself or to others, or to the stability and continuance of normal College
+The interim suspension will become immediately effective without prior notice whenever there is evidence that the continued presence of the student at the College poses a substantial and immediate threat to others, or to the stability and continuance of normal College functions.

-During an interim suspension, students shall be denied access to the campus (including classes), and shall be denied access to any electronic services of the college, including distance learning, e-mail, and any/or all other college activities or privileges in which the student may otherwise be able to participate.
+During an interim suspension, the student shall be denied access to the campus (including classes), and shall be denied access to any electronic services of the college, including distance learning, e-mail, and/or all other college activities or privileges in which the student may otherwise be able to participate.

-A student suspended on an interim basis will be given a prompt opportunity to appear personally before the Vice President of Student Services, or his/her designee, in order to discuss the following issues only:
+A student suspended on an interim basis will be given a prompt opportunity to appear personally before the Vice President for Student Affairs, or his/her designee, in order to discuss the following issues only:

-- 1. The reliability of the information concerning the student's conduct, including the matter of his or her identity. - 2.
-Whether the conduct and surrounding circumstances reasonably indicate that the continued presence of the student on College premises poses a substantial and immediate threat to himself or herself or to others or the stability and continuance of normal College functions.
+- The reliability of the information concerning the student's conduct, including the matter of his or her identity. - Whether the conduct and surrounding circumstances reasonably indicate that the continued presence of the student on College premises poses a substantial and immediate threat to others or to the stability and continuance of normal College functions.